Murdism/Murdism/README.md

 ## What I Work On

 Perception and prediction for autonomous systems: LiDAR-camera fusion, 3D object detection, multi-object tracking, and probabilistic trajectory prediction.
-I build ROS2 pipelines, deploy them on real vehicles via ONNX/TensorRT, and test them in structured field environments.
+I build ROS2 pipelines, deploy them on real vehicles, and test them in structured field environments.

 ---